TheScienceOfCode/thescienceofcode.github.io/content/post/dear-imgui-start.en.md

 }
 ```

 As you can see, it is a simple and compact code, especially compare it against other APIs or libraries to create user interfaces.
+For more information, at the end of the tutorial we leave the link to the official **Dear ImGui** repository, which contains more documentation about the library.

 ## Quick start